Welcome to today's edition of the Rush 24-7 podcast.

 Wait a second.

-This had let me just complete this.
+Let me just complete this.

 I said I'm reading this live.

-I have not had a distance.
+I have not had this.

-I don't know what five days previous to Gingrich's speech, President Reagan had addressed the nation in what he called the mounting danger in Central America from Nicaragua, Nicaragua, which Reagan described as a Soviet ally on the American mainland, only two hours flying time from our own borders.
+President Reagan had addressed the nation of what he called the mounting danger in Central America from Nicaragua, Nicaragua, which Reagan described as a Soviet ally on the American mainland only two hours flying time from our own borders.

-Typically the liberal media of the day zapped Reagan.
+Typically, the liberal media of the day zapped Reagan.

 Sure enough, buried in the March 21st, 1986 Gingrich speech on the House floor, Gingrich was tough on the media's handling of Reagan's speech.